payloadcms/plugin-template/README.md

 To build your own Payload plugin, all you need is:

 * An understanding of the basic Payload concepts
-* And some JavaScript experience
+* And some JavaScript/Typescript experience

 ## Background